soundsrc/git-lfs-fcgi/README.md

 ```

 In the global configuration /etc/git-lfs-server/git-lfs-server.conf, we should
-set the process_chroot and fastcgi_socket option to point to within the chroot:
+define the process_chroot and fastcgi_socket option to point to within the /var/www/ chroot:
 ```
 process_chroot "/var/www/run/git-lfs-server"
 fastcgi_socket "/var/www/run/git-lfs-server/git-lfs-server.sock"